Write a little about yourself. Just a paragraph will do.

 Beatles" and similar stuff.
 I have been to see "Chicago" in concern

-four times in a year & met Jimmy Pankow, the
+a dozen times in the past three years & met Jimmy Pankow, the

 trombonist/arranger.
 As a former trombonist, I appreciate the